 Whistleblower Retaliation & Protection Attorneys

-Federal and state False Claims Acts (FCA) have provisions that protect employees, contractors, and agents from being discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against because of lawful acts done in furtherance of an FCA case or other efforts to stop FCA violations.
+Federal and state False Claims Acts (FCA) have provisions that protect employees, contractors, and agents from being discharged, demoted, suspended, threatened, or harassed because of lawful acts done in furtherance of an FCA case or other efforts to stop FCA violations.

 Let’s break this down beyond the legalese.